dthomas-eng/Node_Knot/README.md

 # Node_Knot
-The source code Node Knot, the game.
+The source code for Node Knot, the game.